 For more information about these and other health care options, visit MyRightCare.ca

 For help with health insurance information and claims, contact the RRCSA Student Benefits Plan Office.

-Cellular phone plans are relatively expensive in Canada, but they are important tools to stay connected for education, employment, and personal use.
-Typically contracts run for 2 years, but if you already have a device, you may be able to get a month-to-month plan.
+Cellular phone plans are relatively expensive in Canada, but they are important tools to stay connected for education, employment and personal use.
+Typically contracts run for two years, but if you already have a device, you may be able to get a month-to-month plan.

 Major companies offering cellular service in Manitoba include:

-Some other companies (Fido, Koodo, Virgin Mobile, etc. ) sell plans based off of the major carriers’ networks.
+Some other companies (Fido, Koodo, Virgin Mobile, etc.) sell plans based off the major carriers’ networks.

 - Travel Manitoba